DISCLAIMER: I don' t own Pokémon.

 At any rate, he could tolerate light rather well for one of his kind, for he was used to it.
 Living with humans (and the hours those humans kept) for part of his life had caused him to develop diurnal habits.
 He suspected that he'd probably end up half-blind before his first century and wholly so halfway through his second, but it would be worth it.
 He'd loved those years he'd spent with the humans, and outside of the occasional nightmare, he could now recall them with more joy than sorrow.

-The door slid open, and in stepped a chansey.
-A nametag clipped to her fur identified her as Teresa, at which Esaax smiled; she was his favorite among the staff.
-She carried a form attached to a clipboard; beaming proudly, she turned it around so that the paper faced him.
+The door slid open, and in stepped a chansey, beaming proudly.
+A nametag clipped to her fur identified her as Teresa.
+She carried a form attached to a clipboard; somewhat awkwardly, she turned it around so that the paper faced him.

 After all, once one gets over a thing like a spontaneous extinction, a little adolescent heartbreak is nothing…